Milt Palacio

-Milton Sigmund Palacio (born February 7, 1978) is a Belizean American professional basketball coach and former player.
+Milton Sigmund Palacio (born February 7, 1978) is a Belizean-American professional basketball coach and former player.

 Early life

-Palacio, a Belizean citizen, was born and raised in Los Angeles, California by Belizean parents.
+Palacio was born and raised in Los Angeles, California, by Belizean parents.

 College career

 Palacio attended Junípero Serra High School in Gardena, California.
 He played college basketball at Midland College and Colorado State University, going undrafted in 1999.
 In his three years with the Rams, Palacio averaged 12.1 points, 4.8 assists and 4.2 rebounds per game.

+In 2023, Palacio was inducted into the Colorado State Athletics Hall of Fame.

 Professional career

 In a seven-year NBA career, from 1999 to 2006, Palacio played for the Vancouver Grizzlies, Boston Celtics, Phoenix Suns, Cleveland Cavaliers, Toronto Raptors and Utah Jazz, with a career scoring average of 4.8 points per game.

 His most notable achievement was scoring a buzzer beater for the Celtics in their shocking victory over the New Jersey Nets on December 28, 2000.
 With the Nets leading 111–109 and inbounding the ball with less than 2 seconds remaining, Palacio stole a pass from Lucious Harris and threw up an off-balance shot with one hand from 30 feet away.
 Improbably, the shot was made, giving the Celtics a 112–111 victory.
 Basketball writers dubbed Palacio with the nickname "Miracle Milt", as a recognition of this incredible incident.

 Despite a solid season with the Jazz, Palacio was a free agent at the start of the 2006–07 preseason.
 He eventually caught on with the Seattle SuperSonics, but was waived before the regular season start, unable to unseat Mike Wilks as the third-string point guard behind Luke Ridnour and Earl Watson.

 In the 2007–08 season, Palacio began an overseas adventure, signing for ex-European champions Partizan in Serbia.
 While struggling mightily at times to begin the year, he learned the European game quickly, playing some great basketball in the second half of the season and being named Euroleague's MVP for the month of March 2008, helping Partizan reach the last 8 of the competition for the first time in 10 years.
 In this season Palacio won triple crown with Partizan, winning the Basketball League of Serbia, Serbian Cup and ABA League.